How to buy Kogan shares

 Kogan share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Kogan's is 1.407.
-This would suggest that Kogan's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Kogan's is 0.6045.
+This would suggest that Kogan's shares are less volatile than average (for this exchange).

 Kogan.com Ltd operates as an online retailer in Australia.
 The company offers various brands across a range of categories, including consumer electronics, appliances, homewares, hardware, toys, and others; and owns and operates 20 private label brands.
 It also provides pre-paid mobile phone plans online; directly sourced holiday packages and travel bookings; and hotel bookings through hotels.kogan.com, as well as cruises through cruises.kogan.com.
 In addition, the company offers general insurances, including home, contents, landlord, car, and travel insurances, as well as pet, life, health, and pet insurance; NBN internet plans; and home loans.
 Further, it provides superannuation funds, credit cards, telecommunications services, and power and gas services, as well as trade-in cars.
 The company provides its products under the company's brands, such as Kogan, Ovela, Fortis, Vostok, and Komodo, as well as products sourced from imported and domestic third party brands comprising Apple, Canon, Swann, and Samsung.
 The company was founded in 2006 and is headquartered in Melbourne, Australia.